sandeshbhusal/krishi/README.md

 the produces that they can generate in their areas.

-Winner Application in a one-day coding competition organized by Boston International College.
+Winner Application (First Prize and Most Organic Code) in a one-day coding competition organized by Boston International College.

 ##### How to run?